hollylawly/flask-graphql-article/article.md

 pip install flask
 ```

-You should now see a flask folder inside `env/Lib/site-packages`.
+This creates a `site-packages` folder nested inside your `env` folder.

 Now let's setup a basic skeleton app.
 Open up your empty `app.py` file and paste in the following: